spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 ## **Blankenship JA, Mincer HH, Anderson KM, Woods MA, Burton EL (2007)**
-Third molar development in the estimation of chronologic age in American Blacks as compared with Whites. *Journal of Forensic Sciences,* 52(2):428-433.
+Third molar development in the estimation of chronologic age in American Blacks as compared with Whites. *Journal of Forensic Sciences* 52:428-433.

 * *Purpose:*  Age estimation of African American populations by scoring third molar development radiographically using the Demirjian et al. stages (A-H).
 * *Sample:*  n = 637 African Americans and n = 563 American Whites, between 14.0 and 24.9 years, from across the United States and Canada.
 The American White sample was obtained from a previous study.